baecm/observer-docker/docker/Setup in PowerShell -- instructions.md

 3. Do `pip install wheel`
 4. Navigate one level up to `sc-docker`, Do `py setup.py bdist_wheel` or `python3 setup.py bdist_wheel` depending on how your Python is setup.
 For Mac users: use the latter (`python3...`).
-5. Do `pip3 install dist/scbw-1.0.4_BK-py3-none-any.whl`
+5. Do `pip3 install dist/observer-1.0.4_BK-py3-none-any.whl`
 6. An example command to run a game may look like this:
-`scbw.play --bots "Hao Pan" "Martin Rooijackers" --headless --timeout 630 --read_overwrite --game_speed 0 --map "sscai/(4)Fighting Spirit.scx"`
+`observer.play --bots "Hao Pan" "Martin Rooijackers" --headless --timeout 630 --read_overwrite --game_speed 0 --map "sscai/(4)Fighting Spirit.scx"`
-7. For Windows users: do `scbw.play --install` if you see `docker.errors.NotFound: 404 Client Error: Not Found ("network sc_net not found")` after launching a game.
+7. For Windows users: do `observer.play --install` if you see `docker.errors.NotFound: 404 Client Error: Not Found ("network sc_net not found")` after launching a game.